Generative Modeling of Discrete Data Using Geometric Latent Subspaces: Introduction

 To this end, we elaborate the \textit{generalized PCA} approach of classical machine learning \cite{Collins:2001aa} such that it conforms to the information geometry of discrete joint distributions regarded as statistical manifolds \cite{Amari:2000aa}.
-Regarding the underlying \textit{geometry}, we introduce and propose the Riemannian connection induced by the our e-metric (see Definition~\ref{def:e-metric}), rather than by the Fisher-Rao metric, in order to relate isometrically the latent subspace and the corresponding induced data manifold, for the consistent representation of discrete data in both domains.
-We call the resulting major component of our approach \textit{Geometric PCA (GPCA)} latent subspace.
+Regarding the underlying \textit{geometry}, we introduce and propose the Riemannian connection induced by the e-metric (see Definition~\ref{def:e-metric}), rather than by the Fisher-Rao metric, in order to relate isometrically the latent subspace and the corresponding induced data manifold, for the consistent representation of discrete data in both domains.
+Based on this structure, we propose a geometry-aware dimensionality reduction objective, formulated as a regularized cross-entropy minimization that encourages small Riemannian distances between the data and their reconstructions.
+We call the resulting latent subspace the \textit{Geometric PCA (GPCA)} latent subspace.
 One of the consequences of our model is that \textit{geodesics} for training the generative model are \textit{straight lines by geometric construction} which makes flow matching in the low-dimensional latent GPCA subspace particularly computationally efficient.
+Figure \ref{fig:GPCA-approach} illustrates the components of our approach.

 Figure \ref{fig:H3-GPCA} demonstrates the favorable property of using GPCA for representing \textit{discrete} data, rather than treating such data as points embedded in the ambient Euclidean space.
-Figure \ref{fig:GPCA-approach} illustrates the components of our approach.
 Using the \textit{same} dimension of a linear space $\mc{U}$ in comparison to basic PCA, a significant subset of the entire discrete data space $\mc{X}$ can be represented not only \textit{exactly}, but is also intrinsically \textit{larger} due to the \textit{nonlinear} manifold $\mc{M}$ induced in the ambient data space.

 We demonstrate empirically on realistic high-dimensional datasets that GPCA achieves significant dimensionality reduction.
 This highlights the basic manifold assumption of data science and machine learning \cite{Fefferman:2016aa,Goldt:2020aa,Meila:2024aa}, here specifically for \textit{discrete} data and generative models.